months13/KokoaClone/README.md

 # Kokoa-Clone

-to study html and css
+to study HTML and CSS